• Skip to primary navigation

 This Quilt-as-you-go table runner is still one of my all time favorite methods.
 It's perfect for scraps and easy to customize to any size you like!
 Full tutorial found here.

-The great thing is you can take pretty much any quilt or quilt block design and make a beautiful fall-themed table runner just by using rich autumn colors like I di with this pattern from the book Playful Precuts Quilts.
+The great thing is you can take pretty much any quilt or quilt block design and make a beautiful fall-themed table runner just by using rich autumn colors like I did with this traditional Dutchman's Puzzle/Flying Gees quilt block.

 Speaking of precuts here are a couple more tutorials perfect for a charm pack or other pre-cut squares: 9-patch table topper tutorial.

-Add another patchwork motif with hour-glass blocks.
+And another patchwork motif with hour-glass blocks.
 (This is the one I have on my own table right now!)

-Gather ‘Round Table Topper by Amber of Gigi’s Thimble.
+Gather 'Round Table Topper by Amber of Gigi's Thimble:

 This scrappy version from Sherri at A Quilting Life includes a traditional Maple Leaf block pattern.

-Here are a few applique leaf variations: this one leaves on burlap from the Seasoned Homemaker.
+This one leaves on burlap from the Seasoned Homemaker.

-Another variation on the appliqued leaves (again – perfect for scraps!) by Nicole of Modern Handcraft.
-In Nicole’s variation she uses matchstick quilting rather than stitching around each individual leaf to secure the appliqued shapes in place and give the runner a lot of texture.
-The tutorial is no longer available for this one, but I’m leaving the picture for inspiration because it’s SO pretty.
+Another variation on the appliqued leaves (again - perfect for scraps!) by Nicole of Modern Handcraft.
+In Nicole's variation she uses matchstick quilting rather than stitching around each individual leaf to secure the appliqued shapes in place and give the runner a lot of texture.

 This Autumn Love table runner made by Bev of Flamingo Toes uses a raw-edge sketch-sewing to secure the applique shapes.